 Hotel Exclusive – Located in the centre of Agrigento, this hotel is a great base for exploring all this area has to offer.
 They have a number of clean and comfortable rooms available and they also have a great breakfast available each morning.
 Click here to see their availability

-Doric Boutique Hotel – This luxury hotel is a great option when exploring the area near Agrigento if you’re after a plush stay.
+Doric Boutique Hotel – This luxury hotel is a great place to stay when exploring the area near Agrigento if you’re after a plush stay.
 They are expertly poised for exploring the Valley of the Temples, they have a number of lovely rooms to choose from and there is a restaurant, bar and spa/wellness centre on site.
 Click here to see their availability

 A Cantunera LittleHouse – For those looking for their own space while visiting Agrigento are sure to love this two-bedroom house.
 It is well located to explore the area and it comes fully furnished and well-equipped with everything you may need for a great stay in Sicily.
 Click here to see their availability